The following post is from Janel of Life with Lucie and Ella.: 5-Minute Terra Cotta Birdbath

 - two metal washers that are larger than the drain holes in the pots

 - one 2-inch bolt that will fit through the washers

 To assemble your birdbath, you’ll want to work on a soft area (like the grass) so that you don’t accidentally break your pottery.
 Place the two pots on the ground with their bottoms facing each other.
 Roll up a towel and place it underneath the bottoms of the pots to support them so that you can properly align the bottoms.

 You’re going to use the washers and bolts to hold the two pots together.
 To do this, place one washer on the bolt like this:

 Place the bolt through the drain hole of one pot and through the drain hole of the other.
 Secure the two pots together by twisting the nut onto the end of the bolt.
 The inside of one pot will look like this:

 Stand the pots upright.
 You have assembled the base of the birdbath.
 Move the base to the desired location for your birdbath.
 Make sure that the ground is level, or your birdbath won’t sit properly.

 To complete the birdbath, place the terra cotta saucer on top and center it.
 Then, fill it with water for the birds to enjoy!

 Helpful Tip: Here in Virginia, we have lots of mosquitoes that just love standing water.
-To help prevent mosquitoes from breeding in your birdbath, empty out the water every day or two and replace it with fresh clean water.
-Because the saucer is not affixed to the top of the birdbath, just lift it off and dump out the water.
+To help prevent mosquitoes from breeding in your birdbath, empty out the water every day or two and replace it with fresh, clean water.
+Because the saucer is not affixed to the top of the birdbath, just lift it off and dump it out of the water.